gophersource/gophersource.com/content/guidebook/merge-v-rebase.md

 * Before you have submitted your PR, or it is still marked as a Work in Progress (WIP), feel free to use rebase as much as you like.
-* After someone has begun reviewing your code, or when you are making requested changes from a review, put your new changes in a separate commit.
-This helps the reviewer by isolating your new changes.
-This makes it easier for the reviewer to see only your most recent changes.
+* After someone has begun reviewing your code, or when you are making requested changes from a review, put your changes in a new commit.
+This helps the reviewer by isolating your recent changes and makes it easier for them to verify that you have followed through on their suggestions.
 * When you rebase or amend your commits after the review has begun, the reviewer has to redo the entire review from scratch, which for non-trivial pull requests can require a lot more time!